diegotuzi/diegotuzi.github.io/resume.md

 **TECHNICAL AND ADMINISTRATIVE MANAGER (FULL-TIME)**<br>
 TATEL S.R.L.
 Sora (FR) Italy

+* Management and supervision of entire telecommunication towers building processes
+* Installation and Maintenance management of telecommunication systems
 * Electromagnetic impact analysis: Broadband measurements to measure exposure to electromagnetic fields.
 * Regional SFN DVB-T (terrestrial broadcast TV service) network design for Lazio and Abruzzo (more than 80 sites involved).
 * Hyperlan 5GHz wireless networks design for monitoring purposes (L2 and also L3 network with OSPF routing protocol) with low cost devices.